beejjorgensen/cs344_curriculum/week09/exploration-9.2.md

 A _swapping policy_ is the logic that governs when a page is swapped out to disk.
 There are a lot of possible strategies.
 Some are:

-* Optimal : swap out the page that will be used most distantly in the future.
+* Optimal: swap out the page that will be used most distantly in the future.
 This has the advantage of being as good as it gets.
 It also has the disadvantage of requiring a time machine to look into the future.